sunilsoni/interview-docs/Docs/ui-component/Angular/angular-data-binding.md

 ##  From the DOM to the Component

 ###  3. Event binding

-`(event) = "function"`: When a specific DOM event happens (eg.: click, change, keyup), call the specified method in the component
+(event) = "function": When a specific DOM event happens (eg.: click, change, keyup), call the specified method in the component

 ```html
 <button (click)="logout()"></button>